 This report looks into to top 200 clothing brands in the UK.
-Lots of companies didn’t respond, but the ones that did we required to answer questions on supply chains, environmental impacts and so on.
+Lots of companies didn’t respond, but the ones that did were required to answer questions on supply chains, environmental impacts etc.

 Definitely have a look for yourself, and work out where you’re willing to buy: